Cultural Participation Survey

 Where are the results published?

-Data from the cultural participation survey are published in the statistical database under the heading Social life.
-The data are also available in the dedicated section on culture.
+The results of the Cultural Participation Survey are published in the statistical database under the social life domain.
+Culture statistics are also published in the dedicated section on culture.

 How are the participants thanked for their contribution?